by Saadia Mirza (in collaboration with Team AYEINA)

-Messenger of Allah (ﷺ) said: The gates of Paradise will be opened on Mondays and on Thursdays, and every servant [of Allah] who associates nothing with Allah will be forgiven, except for the man who has a grudge against his brother.
-[About them] it will be said: Delay these two until they are reconciled; delay these two until they are reconciled.
+Messenger of Allah (ﷺ) said: The gates of Paradise will be opened on Mondays and on Thursdays, and every servant who associates nothing with Allah will be forgiven, except for the man who has a grudge against his brother. it will be said: Delay these two until they are reconciled; delay these two until they are reconciled.
 It was related by Muslim (also by Malik and Abu Dawud).

 3) Follow the Sunnah